Turmeric (botanical name: Curcuma Longa) is a member of the ginger family. Its root (bright yellow spice) is a staple ingredient in curry dishes.

 Arthritis is an inflammatory joint disease that is common in both humans and dogs.

-Studies have shown the anti-arthritic effects of curcumin in humans with osteoarthritis and rheumatoid arthritis.
+Clinical studies have shown the anti-arthritic effects of curcumin in humans with osteoarthritis and rheumatoid arthritis.
 Treatment with standardized turmeric extracts (typically 1000 mg/day of curcumin) for 8-12 weeks can reduce arthritis symptoms, especially pain and inflammation-related symptoms, and result in similar improvements in the symptoms as ibuprofen and diclofenac sodium (NSAIDS).
+The results suggest that turmeric extracts and curcumin can be recommended for alleviating the symptoms of arthritis, especially osteoarthritis.
+NSAIDS have a quick onset of action but tend to cause gastrointestinal issues.
+Curcumin can potentially be used as an alternative to NSAIDs for pain relief.

 Problems with Curcumin